-"And I'm glad you did.
-Or else I would've never gotten you naked.
+"And I'm glad that you did.
+Or else I never would've gotten you naked.
 And from a pure aesthetic appraisal of your physical composition: you're a fucking hot little number!
 But you already knew that.
 You don't need another sycophantic leech gnawing away at your tit."

-"No, but I needed that hug," she said with a coy smile.
+"No," she said with a coy smile.
+"But I needed the hug,"

 "We all need someone who'll tolerate us from time to time."

 "That's another expression I dislike.
-It's a condescending way of dismissing another's pain.
-Just 'cause you live here or there doesn't change the relevance of your given stress.
-You might have food in you belly, but that can't stop you from suffering in a million other fucking ways."
+A condescending dismissal of another's pain.
+Just 'cause you live in the first world doesn't change the relevance of your given stress.
+You might have food in your belly, but that can't stop you from suffering in a million other fucking ways."

-"Yeah, but I'm not struggling to find drinking water each day just to stay alive.
+"Yeah, but I'm not struggling to find drinking water each day just to survive.
 That's a whole other level of stress."

-"No shit, but all our ancestors were in that same situation at some point.
-Just 'cause someone invented plumbing with flush toilets, doesn't mean they also discovered the cure to all forms of possible torment."
+"No shit, but all our ancestors were in that exact same situation at some point.
+Just 'cause someone invented flushing toilets, doesn't mean they also discovered the cure to all forms of possible torment."